 Superannuation is a government requirement to help workers provide for their retirement.

-- the SG is currently calculated at 9.5% of an employee’s ordinary time earnings
+- The SG is currently calculated at 11% of an employee’s ordinary time earnings.

 WHAT else do I need to understand?

-The employer must pay the SG at least four times a year, by the quarterly due dates.
+The employer must pay the SG at least four times yearly by the quarterly due dates.

 - your superannuation payments must go to a complying superannuation fund – most employees can choose their own fund